jerry-sky/personal-notebook/main/blender-notes.md

 Very useful: fixing normals by using `Set from faces` option.
 This may be very helpful when the normals are completely messed up.

 ---

+## Baking a particle system animation

+To bake a particle system animation for later use in e.g. Unity use [this script](https://blender.stackexchange.com/a/167633/48990).

+---